5 Steps to Gaining Clearer Cash Visibility

-Cash is still king — but the value of cash and forecasted liquidity held or planned by the company can only be realized if the treasurer knows what cash is available, where it is held and what flows are expected in the future.
+Cash is still king — but the value of cash and forecasted liquidity held or planned by the company can only be realized via cash visibility, when the treasurer knows what cash is available, where it is held and what flows are expected in the future.

 „More than a quarter of global cash is not visible to corporate treasury on a daily basis.”

 - Key Vocabulary